philcifone/ansible/README.md

 ### inventory

-This file contains a list of local IP addresses for LXC containers.
+This file contains a list and groups of local IP addresses for LXC containers.

 ### ansible.cfg

-Denotes ssh key to use for ansible.
+Denotes ssh key from controller to use for Ansible.

 ### user-pkgs.yml